Rolodophone/LudumDare44/README.md

 * UFOs regain 1 life when killed, spaceships 3, bosses 50

 # Known bugs
-* Weird sound gliches, if it happens just mute your PC
+* Really bad sound glitches after a few minutes, when it happens just mute your PC

 # Credits
 * Programming, art, and design by me